 Environmental improvement (eg, access to potable water and improved sanitation) to reduce transmission of disease and reinfection of patients

 In hyperendemic areas, mass administration to the entire community older than 6 months of a single oral dose of azithromycin 20 mg/kg (maximum 1 g) or tetracycline or erythromycin ophthalmic ointment applied twice daily for 5 consecutive days each month for 6 months has been effective as treatment and prophylaxis.
 Endemic trachoma has been dramatically reduced by using community-wide oral azithromycin in a single dose or in repeated doses.
 However, reinfection due to re-exposure is common in endemic areas.
 Reinfections can be reduced with fly control; better access to clean water, washing, and sanitation; building more hygienic latrines; and moving livestock and latrines farther from family living quarters.

 Trachoma is a chronic, exacerbating, and remitting chlamydial conjunctivitis that is common among children ages 3 through 6 in certain poverty-stricken areas worldwide.

-About 5% of patients develop decreased vision or blindness; trachoma is the leading cause of blindness worldwide.
+About 5% of patients develop decreased vision or blindness; trachoma is the leading cause of preventable blindness worldwide.

 Diagnosis is usually clinical, but standard methods to detect chlamydia can be done when available.